ContentMine/EBI_workshop_20150330/docs/OVERVIEW1.md

-# PMR thoughts in email 20150327
+# Overview

+See examples material in ../Examples.md and the results of runing them in ../Results.md

-Current update at our end...
+## Current update from contentmine.org

 * Richard has built the latest Quickscrape (e.g. PLoSONE changed its web pages)
 * PMR has built the latest Norma.
 Currently Norma transforms NLM-XML and BMC-XML to ScholarlyHTML5.
 * PMR has built the latest AMI-plugin.
 This contains tools for